 The health benefits of having a furry friend probably have something to do with the fact that exposure to some germs and dirt is not that horrible for your child, and might prevent them from getting sick later in life.
 The study conducted in Finland showed that babies in homes with cats or dogs were 30% less likely to have infectious respiratory symptoms.
 Additionally, kids who logged in many an hour with their favorite dog were less likely to use antibiotics compared with those kids who lived in pet-free homes:

-“We speculate that animal contacts could help to mature the immunologic system, leading to more composed immunologic response and shorter duration of infections,” [said an expert from the Kuopio Hospital in Finland].
+“We speculate that animal contacts could help to mature the immunologic system, leading to more composed immunologic response and shorter duration of infections,”

 The findings proved to be consistent and “significant,” even when researchers controlled for other variables that could jack up infection risks, such as being formula-fed, heading off to daycare, having asthma, living with older siblings, or having smoker parents.